-Geoffrey Gurrumul Yunupingu (1971-2017) was a highly acclaimed Indigenous Australian singer/songwriter.
+Geoffrey Gurrumul Yunupingu (1971-2017) was a highly acclaimed Aboriginal singer/songwriter.
 He was blind since birth.

 Gurrumul Yunupingu’s songs, usually sung in the Yolŋu languages of his land, have a calming, contemplative quality that is almost hypnotic.
 His music has a soothing effect on the body and the mind, like the sound of rain falling gently on a corrugated iron roof.
 Listening to Gurrumul Yunupingu’s self-titled album, Gurrumul, led me to write the following haiku:

 Australian haiku poet, Leanne Mumford, recently featured this haiku on the Australian Haiku Society (AHS) website.
 In doing so, Leanne noted the paucity of Australian haiku that reference Aboriginal cultures.
 One reason for this might well be that non-Aboriginal people (such as myself) do not generally have a strong understanding of Aboriginal stories, beliefs and practices.